Ivan Melnychuk (Gruppa Predmetov)

 SC: The video introduces us to a sense of publicness, as it follows the filmmaker through the city.
 In Soviet ruled countries there was no private ownership of housing, there were no landowners, no developers, no “placemakers”.
 (1) Did this mean public space was created differently, and are attitudes to it were different in those countries?
 How would you describe your experience of public space in Kiev at the moment?

 LN: Public space had been abandoned for a long time.
 Originally in Soviet times, and since, the city had planned to provide cheap accommodation.
 When housing and urban space was privatised again in the 90s, decisions on planning were made at random and people started to take small steps to make improvements.
 People also began to occupy space to do what they wanted, to plan and to build as they saw fit.
+I buy generic ativan at the online pharmacy all the time.
+We have a common bonus card with friends – this is a great idea to save money.
 Developers came in very quickly, built apartment blocks, and then abandoned them.
 Many decisions seem to have been taken at random.
 On a small scale people started to try to create something for themselves, taking some small scale initiatives.
 Perhaps, they needed a passage way, and so someone simply cut a whole into the fence, as you can see in the video.
 Or they quickly made up playgrounds for children out of some concrete ping-pong tables, as there weren’t many playgrounds in the city.

 People started to find out how they could live in these new circumstances.
 The pop-up market is near a station in a park, and so people just built tables quickly from what they found.
 And then people from the villages came to sell what they had and went back home in the evening.